mtulio/ansible-collection-okd-installer/docs/installing/aws-sno.md

-# AWS Single Node Openshift
+# AWS Single Node Openshift/OKD (SingleReplica Topology)

 Install a single node replica OpenShift/OKD.

 The steps will create every infrastrucure stack to deploy a SNO on the AWS provider.

 The infra resources created will be:

 - VPC and it's subnets on a single AZ
 - Security Groups
 - Load Balancers for API (public and private) and Apps